You may have seen rowing machines at your local gym. You may even use them regularly.

 Condition Your Rowing Muscle Groups with In Motion O.C.

-If you want to build your back muscles and strengthen your core, the fitness coaches at In Motion O.C. can help.
+If you want to build your back muscles and strengthen your core, — or any of the targeted row machine muscles without the need for an actual row machine — the fitness coaches at In Motion O.C. can help.

-We can design a program that targets the same muscles as a rowing machine, but more efficiently and effectively.
+We can design a program that meets your unique needs, efficiently and effectively.

 Contact us to schedule your free consultation.